maynealis/42cursus/Libft/README.md

 ## TODO
 - TODO: ft_memmove: creo que no gestiono bien el tema de que el destino se sobreescriga con el src.
 CASI TE DIRIA QUE LO REPITAS!!
-- TODO: ft_strlen what to do when a NULL is passed?
-What happens if the string is not NULL-terminated and what happens if the size is bigger than size_t...?
 - TODO: ft_bzero quan pooso una n bastant gran, per exemple 128, peta.
 Suposo que perque estic accedint a posicions de memoria que no tinc permis.
 Hauria de restringir la funcio suposo? el bzero tambe peta en aquest cas...

 ## Progress